vmware-archive/dispatch/docs/_specs/lang-pack/lang-pack.md

 - payload

+## Runtime and system dependencies

+To provide runtime and system dependencies to functions, Dispatch users use Images.
+Dependencies are installed at image build time.

+Base image should include a Dockerfile template for installation of such dependencies.

 ## Required changes

 **Base Images**

 1. Add the Function Runtime HTTP API server.
+2. Add image Dockerfile template.
-2. Add function image Dockerfile template.
+3. Add function image Dockerfile template.

+**Image-manager**

+1. Use image Dockerfile template from the base image to install system and runtime packages.

 **Function-manager**